Palace of Justice, Nuremberg: Nuremberg Trials

-The building was chosen as the location of the Nuremberg trials (1945–1949) for the main surviving German war criminals of World War II because it was almost undamaged, was large enough, and included a large prison complex.
-The choice of the city of Nuremberg was symbolic as the Nazi Party had held its large Nuremberg rallies in the city.
+The building was chosen as the location of the Nuremberg trials (1945–1949) for the main surviving German war criminals of World War II because it had survived the war in relatively good condition despite severe bombing raids, was large enough, and included a large prison complex.
+The choice of the city of Nuremberg was also symbolic as the Nazi Party had held its large Nuremberg rallies in the city.

 The trials took place in courtroom number 600, situated in the east wing of the palace of Justice.
 The courtroom was used until 1 March 2020, especially for murder trials.
 At the end of the Nuremberg Trials the courtroom was refurbished, and is now smaller.
-A wall that had been removed during the trials in order to create more space was re-erected.
-In addition, the judges’ bench was turned 90 degrees and is no longer situated in front of the window, but stands where the witness box was placed during the trials.
+A wall that had been removed during the trials to create more space was re-erected.
+In addition, the judges' bench was turned 90 degrees and is no longer situated in front of the window, but stands where the witness box was placed during the trials.

-From the year 2000 on, courtroom 600 could be visited by tourists, during weekends.
+From the year 2000, courtroom 600 could be visited by tourists, during weekends.
+It was still used for court hearings until 1 March 2020.
+Since the completion of the new criminal justice centre on the west side of the Nuremberg Palace of Justice, the criminal trials of the large criminal chambers of the Nuremberg-Fürth Regional Court have been held there in a total of seven modern courtrooms.

 In December 2008, the courtroom was closed to the public due to construction works creating a permanent exhibition.
 The Nuremberg Trials Memorial hosted by the Nuremberg Municipal Museums was opened in November 2010.
 Since 2022, a media installation creates a virtual illusion of the courtroom at the time of the Nuremberg Trials.